-The stormwater system in Bellevue is a a combination of streams, lakes, wetlands, pipes, catch basins and flood control sites--private and public systems that eventully drain into either Lake Washington or Lake Sammamish.
+The stormwater system in Bellevue is a combination of streams, lakes, wetlands, pipes, catch basins and flood control sites--private and public systems that eventually drain into either Lake Washington or Lake Sammamish.
 Bellevue Utilities:

 - Provides flood control;